jumpingjoy/watchnationpro/index.md

 * The 5-star rating makes it easy for you to know quickly how the feature performs
 * Provide a detailed Buying Guide for buying the best ladies smartwatches
-* Provide How-to Guides to get the best <a href="https://www.watchnationpro.com/smartwatch-for-women-benefits/">benefits for women</a> out of the smartwatches
+* Provide How-to Guides to get the best <a href="https://www.watchnationpro.com/smartwatch-for-women-benefits/">benefits for women</a> out of smartwatches
+* Provide special instructions on health features for women

 We recognize that all the brands available in the market are NOT the same.
 Our reviews will cover wide brands to suit your needs, including all flagship versions to feature-rich yet budget-friendly options.